 shen WANG

-Hi!👋 I am currently a FIRST 2nd year Ph.D. student in the Department of Computing at the Hong Kong Polytechnic University, under the supervision of Dr. Lei Yang.
+Hi!👋 I am currently a FIRST SECOND 3rd year Ph.D. student in the Department of Computing at the Hong Kong Polytechnic University, under the supervision of Dr. Lei Yang.
 Previously, I received my B.E. from Harbin Institute of Technology.
-My main research interests are centered around on mobile computing and 3D vision.
+My main research interests are centered around on wireless spatial intelligence and 3D vision.

-Hi!👋 I am currently a FIRST 2nd year Ph.D. student in the Department of Computing at the Hong Kong Polytechnic University, under the supervision of Dr. Lei Yang.
+Hi!👋 I am currently a FIRST SECOND 3rd year Ph.D. student in the Department of Computing at the Hong Kong Polytechnic University, under the supervision of Dr. Lei Yang.
 Previously, I received my B.E. from Harbin Institute of Technology.
-My main research interests are centered around on mobile computing and 3D vision.
+My main research interests are centered around on wireless spatial intelligence and 3D vision.

 The Hong Kong Polytechnic University